arkwright/vim-radar/README.md

 Because sometimes you just need to see the following:

 1. Exactly which files were changed between two specific commits.
-1. The specific changes to those files.
+1. The precise changes to those files.

-And because it's nice to have it wrapped up in an intuitive user interface.
+And because it's nice to have it all wrapped up in an intuitive user interface.

 ## Installation